Kennahh/tp/docs/UserGuide.md

 ASTRA is a **desktop app that tracks tasks, lectures, tutorials, exams and GPA, optimised for use via Command Line Interface (CLI)**

-It is targetted towards students who prefer typing over graphical user interfaces, and wish to have a quick and simple way to schedule and view their timetable.
+It is targeted towards students who prefer typing over graphical user interfaces, and wish to have a quick and simple way to schedule and view their timetable.

 ## Table of Contents